Work with Mifflin Township

 Mifflin Cemetery, located off of Olde Ridenour Road, and Riverside Cemetery, located off Sunbury Road, are managed and maintained by the Division of Service.

-The Division of Service maintains 15 miles of paved roads and alleys, and addresses potholes, storm sewers, trees, signage and other potential safety issues in the unincorporated area.
+The township maintains 15 miles of paved roads and alleys, storm sewers, trims trees, signage and other potential safety issues in the unincorporated area.

 To learn more about townships in Ohio, visit the Ohio Township Association and check out the Ohio Townships tab or https://ohio.gov/government/localities/.
 Download a current map of Mifflin Township here to see existing boundaries.